THIS ARTICLE INCLUDES A FREE PRINTABLE

 Use the suggested script below.

-“Last week we talked a lot about a growth mindset and how our brains get stronger when we persist and don’t give up.
+“Last week we spoke about a growth mindset and how our brains get stronger when we persist and don’t give up.
 Have you noticed a time you had a growth mindset in the last few days?
 Did you feel your brain growing?
 What about a time you felt stuck?”

 Step 2: Practice Switching from a Fixed to Growth Mindset